A Beginner’s Guide to Choosing Knitting Needles

 Wooden or bamboo needles are nice and light, they feel warm and comfortable in the hands and they grip yarn better than metal needles.
 This means that you are less likely to drop stitches or have the needles slide out of your hands.
 Loose knitters tend to find they knit tighter on wooden needles, which can make the stitches look neater.
 The slight downside is that they can be easier to break (especially smaller sizes) or they can splinter.
 This normally only happens after a lot of use though, and splinters can usually be fixed with a nail file or sandpaper.
 Wood and bamboo needles tend to be relatively inexpensive, so they are easy to replace if necessary.

 Straight needles also come in different lengths.
-Beginner projects tend not to be too big, so shorter needles are best as they are much easier to handle and manoeuvre than long ones.
-Around 25-30cm is a good size to start with.
+Beginner projects tend not to be too wide, so shorter needles are best as they are much easier to handle and manoeuvre than long ones.
+Around 25-30cm is a good length to start with.

-We’ve chosen to stock Knit Pro Basix needles as our preferred ‘beginner’ needle.
-They are affordable and sturdy needles made from beechwood, which are really easy to use and really comfortable in the hands.
+Our favourite ‘beginner’ needles are Knit Pro Basixs.
+They are affordable and sturdy needles made from beechwood, which are comfortable in the hands and will last beyond your first few projects.
 We also include them in our beginner kits.

 Previous